-Choosing the Best Finish for Outdoor Projects
+Choosing the Best Wood Sealer & Finish for Outdoor Furniture

 Outdoor project finishing, like all finishing, begins well before you open a can of stain or finish.
 Wood, hardware and glue selections all matter, as does the wood species you choose and how you ultimately want the piece to look as it weathers.